 What we do best:

 Our graduate program attempts to balance the highly-focused study needed to develop research expertise with a breadth of study that prepares students to teach a wide range of courses.
-We do this by focusing our curriculum that focuses on political behavior topics that cut across traditional subfields.
-Students choose one of the four concentrations:
+We do this by focusing our curriculum on political behavior topics that cut across traditional subfields.
+Students choose one of three concentrations: